Scots households would be £10,000 better off with independence, paper claims

 The Bank of England would continue to be the lender of last resort as an independent Scotland continued to use Sterling before transitioning to its own currency, he said.

-The First Minister also said Scotland was at the “limits of devolution” in terms of improving living standards.
+The First Minister also said Scotland is at the “limits of devolution” in terms of improving living standards.

 The paper comes just days before he is to put his plans for achieving independence before party members at the SNP conference this weekend.